VadymMakohon/Snake_Game/README.md

 ## About the Project

-The Snake Game is a classic arcade game where the player controls a snake that moves around the game area to eat food and grows longer each time it eats.
-The game gets more challenging as the snake grows, and it must avoid colliding with itself or the walls.
+The Snake Game is a classic arcade game where the player controls a snake that moves around a grid to eat food.
+Each time the snake eats, it grows longer.
+The challenge increases as the snake grows, requiring the player to avoid collisions with the walls or the snake's own body.

 This project implements the basic game mechanics and provides a user interface for an enjoyable gaming experience.